openoakland/oak72/README.md

 • SafeGNV is less reliant on a content management system (CMS).
 Instead, you would customize the site by editing image files and the locale file.
 This difference affords translation of the SafeGNV version, if desired.

 • The Cloudinary add-on is not used on safeGNV.
+However, the add-on is still referenced in the code, in case you wish to enable the functionality.
+In other words, you do not need to pay for the premium add-on if you leave things as they are currently configured.

 • City72 currently assumes that the site you are creating is for a city.
 Since all of the text on SafeGNV is editable, SafeGNV could more readily be adapted for a county or other community.